What are the top Australia and New Zealand animation schools?

 4. University of Technology Sydney, Sydney, Australia

-The UTS Master of Animation and Visualization was developed in partnership with Animal Logic, and it is offered through the UTS Animal Logic Academy.
-Program highlights include mentoring by industry professionals, learning modeled on real-world production work structures in a custom-built digital studio, and collaborative work practices.
-Course highlights for the program include The Challenge Studio, The Collaboration Studio, and the Connected Studio.
+At the graduate level, UTS has a Master of Animation and Visualization that was developed in partnership with Animal Logic.
+This program is provided through UTS Animal Logic Academy.
+Program features include mentoring by industry professionals; learning modeled on real-world production work structures in a custom-built digital studio; and collaborative work practices.
+Course examples for the program include The Challenge Studio, The Collaboration Studio, and the Connected Studio.

 5. University of Melbourne, Melbourne, Victoria, Australia

 The Animation BFA Program at University of Melbourne can be completed in just three years, full-time.
-Program alumni are prepared for animation careers in the film and television industries, game design, advertising, information, exhibit design, and community arts, among others.
+Program alumni are prepared for careers in the Film Industry, Game Design, Advertising, Television, Motion Graphics, and Screenwriting for Animation.

 6. Queensland University of Technology, Brisbane, Australia

-Graduates of the Animation BFA Program at Queensland University of Technology work in a variety of positions in Animation, Advertising, Film and Television Production, Motion Graphics Design, Computer Game Development and Programming, Web Design, Multimedia Design, Visual Art, Post-Production, among other areas.
+Graduates of the Animation BFA Program at Queensland University of Technology work in Animation, Advertising, Film and Television Production, Motion Graphics Design, Computer Game Development and Programming, Web Design, Multimedia Design, Visual Art, and Post-Production, among others.
 BFA Program alumni have worked on major productions such as Spider-Man: Far From Home, Guardians of the Galaxy, Avengers: Endgame, I, Robot, Godzilla, and How to Train Your Dragon.

-Graduates of the QUT Bachelor of Games and Interactive Environments Program are Animators, Game Programmers, Web Designers, Computer Game Developers, Digital Content Producer, Multimedia Designers, Software Engineers, Computer Systems Engineers, and Sound Designers.
+Graduates of the QUT Bachelor of Games and Interactive Environments Program are Animators, Game Programmers, Motion Graphics Designers, Web Designers, Computer Game Developers, Digital Content Producer, Multimedia Designers, Visual Artists, Software Engineers, Computer Systems Engineers, and Post-Production Specialists.

 7. Swinburne University of Technology, Melbourne, Australia

-Students in all programs have access to state-of-the-art production facilities and studios, opportunities to gain work experience through the Swinburne Internship Program, courses that include hands-on training and both individual and collaborative projects, and networking opportunities with studios, businesses, and other organizations.
+Students in all programs have access to state-of-the-art production facilities and studios; opportunities to gain work experience through the Swinburne Internship Program; courses that include hands-on training; individual and collaborative projects; and networking opportunities with studios, businesses, and other organizations.

-Across programs, course examples include 2D Production Techniques for Animation, Principles of Game Studies, Writing for Interactive narratives, Advanced Character Design for Animation, Action Analysis and Locomotion, Producing and Production Management for Animation, Dynamics for Games and Animation, Genre and Moving Image, Screenwriting, User-Centered Design & Evaluation, Writing and Directing for Animation, Storyboarding, and Motion Graphics.
+Across programs, course examples include 2D Production Techniques for Animation, Principles of Game Studies, Writing for Interactive Narratives, Advanced Character Design for Animation, Action Analysis and Locomotion, 3D Production Techniques for Animation, Producing and Production Management for Animation, Dynamics for Games and Animation, Genre and Moving Image, History of Animation, Screenwriting, User-Centered Design & Evaluation, Writing and Directing for Animation, Storyboarding, Action Analysis and Locomotion, and Motion Graphics.

-The Animation Programs at Swinburne University of Technology culminate with a Final Animation or Games and Interactivity Project and the completion of a professional portfolio.
-Graduates of all programs are prepared for careers in the animation, games, film and television, and advertising industries, among others.
+The Animation Programs at Swinburne University of Technology culminate with a Final Animation or Games and Interactivity Project and a professional portfolio.
+Graduates of all programs are prepared to pursue careers such as Animator, Cinematographer, Stop Motion Animator, Editor, 2D Animator, Director, 3D Animator, Screenwriter, and Producer.

-Program features include internship opportunities, the chance to work on projects with real clients, and access to state-of-the-art equipment in the Deakin TV Studio.
-Course examples across both pathways include Writing with the Camera, Principles of Animation, The Australian Moving Image, Visual Effects and Motion Graphics, Animation, Performance, and Capture, Character Design for Animation, and The Celebrity Industries: Star Images, Fan Cultures and Performance.
-Deakin Animation students will complete the Final Animation Project as the culminating experience for the program.
+Course examples across programs include Principles of Animation, The Australian Moving Image, Visual Effects and Motion Graphics, Writing with the Camera, Animation, Performance, and Capture, Character Design for Animation, and The Celebrity Industries: Star Images, Fan Cultures and Performance.
+Deakin Animation students will complete a Final Animation Project as the culminating experience for the program.

 Together, the Deakin University Diploma and Bachelor’s Degree Programs can be competed in four years.
 The Bachelor of Film, TV & Animation is a three-year program.